Connect with others who understand.

 Prescription Drugs

-Prescription drug assistance programs help provide access to low-cost or free prescription drugs.
+Prescription drug assistance programs provide access to low-cost or free prescription drugs.
 Different programs have different eligibility requirements, so review each program’s requirements to find a plan that you qualify for.
 Some resources include:

 • NeedyMeds is a nonprofit that provides information and resources for affording prescription drugs.
 The website also offers a list of state-sponsored programs that help with financial assistance for medical care and medications.